mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Before creating a new site extension, there are already a wide range of extensions available and you can check them from your the azure portal or Kudu's extension page.
+<p>Before creating a new site extension, there is already a wide range of extensions available and you can check them from your the azure portal or Kudu's extension page.
 You can just install and use them (Click your web app in azure portal and select extension on menu or Go Kudu and click Extension button on the right top corner), <br>you may see link to <a href="https://www.siteextensions.net/packages">https://www.siteextensions.net/packages</a>  but last year Microsoft changed the site extension repository and merged in to Nuget and the link is outdated.<br><br><em>As those Extension haven't been validated on their behaviors (Extensions uses Nuget Servers as a repository and , you are taking risk on installing them to your environment as they may have malicious can access everything your web app can access.</em></p>
 <!-- /wp:paragraph -->

 <!-- wp:gallery {"ids":[457,459]} -->